The golden hour is magic.

-Because the composition helps to direct the spectator's eye
+Because the composition helps to direct the viewer's eye

 Your composition should tell the person who is going to see your picture what to look at and in what order she should look at it.

-There are many tools to guide the spectator to focus on the subject, to understand the story your picture tells and to enjoy it... ;)
+There are many tools to guide the viewer to focus on the subject, to understand the story your picture tells and to enjoy it... ;)

 One option is to use a minimalist and simple background.
 You can also use lines or vanishing points.

 Or even a triangle.
-Depending on how you place the 3 elements that form it, the spectator will first look at one of the vertices and then at the other 2.
+Depending on how you place the 3 elements that form it, the viewer will first look at one of the vertices and then at the other 2.